-On September 2, 2020, we entered into a new \$425 million Credit Facility to replace our existing facility.
-The Credit Facility increased the capacity from that of the prior facility by \$25 million to \$425 million and extended the maturity date to September 2, 2023 (from December 12, 2021), with uncommitted features that allow us to request up to two one-year extensions to the maturity date and increase the size by an additional \$75 million with the consent of the lenders.
+We have a \$425 million Credit Facility which matures September 2, 2023.
+The Credit Facility includes uncommitted features that allow us to request up to two one-year extensions to the maturity date and increase the size by an additional \$75 million with the consent of the lenders.
 The facility does not amortize and is unsecured.
 Borrowings may be made at interest rates equal to the Eurodollar rate, plus a margin of 112.5 to 175.0 basis points, or a base rate, plus a margin of 12.5 to 75.0 basis points.
 A total of ten banks participate in the facility, with no one bank providing more than 16 percent of the total availability.
-Commitment fees for the Credit Facility were \$0.6 million and \$0.3 million for the years ended December 31, 2020 and 2019.
+Commitment fees for the Credit Facility were \$0.4 million and \$0.6 million for the years ended December 31, 2021 and 2020.